 There are several hundred to a few thousand occurrences statewide.
 Some documented occurrences have good viability and many are protected on public land or private conservation land.
 This community has statewide distribution and includes several very large, high quality, old-growth examples.
 The current trend of this community is probably declining due to moderate and imminent threats related to beech bark disease and development pressure.

-The number and acreage of beech-maple mesic forests in New York have probably declined moderately in recent decades as a result of logging, agriculture, and other development.
+The number and acreage of beech-maple mesic forests in New York have declined moderately in recent decades as a result of logging, agriculture, and other development.

 The number and acreage of beech-maple mesic forests in New York have probably declined substantially from historical numbers likely correlated with past logging, agiculture, and other development.

 Threats to forests in general include changes in land use (e.g., clearing for development), forest fragmentation (e.g., roads), and invasive species (e.g., insects, diseases, and plants).
-Other threats may include over-browsing by deer, fire suppression, and air pollution (e.g., ozone and acidic deposition).
+Other threats may include over-browsing by deer, and air pollution (e.g., ozone and acidic deposition).
 When occurring in expansive forests, the largest threat to the integrity of beech-maple mesic forests are activities that fragment the forest into smaller pieces.
 These activities, such as road building and other development, restrict the movement of species and seeds throughout the entire forest, an effect that often results in loss of those species that require larger blocks of habitat (e.g., black bear, bobcat, certain bird species).
 Additionally, fragmented forests provide decreased benefits to neighboring societies from services these societies often substantially depend on (e.g., clean water, mitigation of floods and droughts, pollination in agricultural fields, and pest control) (Daily et al. 1997).
-Beech-maple mesic forests are threatened by beech bark disease.
+Beech-maple mesic forests are threatened by beech bark disease and beech leaf disease.
 Beech bark disease causes significant mortality and defect in American beech (Fagus grandifolia).
 The disease results when bark, attacked and altered by the beech scale (Cryptococcus fagisuga), is invaded and killed by fungi, primarily Nectria coccinea var. faginata and sometimes N. galligena (Houston and O'Brien 1983).

 Management should focus on activities that help maintain regeneration of the species associated with this community.
 Develop a plan to eliminate or control beech bark disease.
 Deer have been shown to have negative effects on forest understories (Miller et al. 1992, Augustine & French 1998, Knight 2003) and management efforts should strive to ensure that regenerating trees and shrubs are not so heavily browsed that they cannot replace overstory trees.
 Avoid cutting old-growth examples and encourage selective logging in areas that are under active forestry.